What is… happiness?

 Will the two of them decide they can’t stand to live in the same house together?
 If the story were more than just fiction, only time would tell.

 I once thought of happiness as the ecstasy I felt on Christmas morning when I was five years old.
-For an hour or two, it was pure glee and joy.
+For an hour or so, it was pure glee and joy.

 Afterward, I often wished for that feeling to return, though it seldom did.